FINNGEN/autoreporting/README.md

 In case you have finemapped the results and only want to analyse the results which had finemapping results, use the last argument `--only-cred`.
 If you did not finemap your results, do not include that flag.

 ### Fill in WDL parameters
-Fill in correct parameters in autoreporting_rN.json
+Fill in correct parameters in autoreporting.template.json
 - input array
 - correct docker image, latest is in template
 - annotation files, e.g. gnomad and variant annotations.
-Latest should be in template, but you can confirm from the team.
+Latest should be in template, but you can confirm from the maintainer.
 - GWAS Catalog annotation files, like the gwas catalog release tsv and an allele vcf file
     - You can download the most recent GWAS Catalog annotation from https://www.ebi.ac.uk/gwas/docs/file-downloads (All associations v1.0.2)
 - custom data resource, i.e. betamatching external annotation from https://github.com/FINNGEN/betamatch-ext-data